Art historians enhance our understanding of art and its place within society through their research.

 Levels of appointment and positions vary from semester to semester.

 The Donahue Scholarship supports one new or continuing graduate student each year in art history, and the Arabic Heritage Society Scholarship is awarded each year to a student studying Islamic or Middle Eastern art.

 Many other scholarships are offered annually through the college to all graduate art majors.
-Scholarship information is available on our website.
-Visit the Financial Aid site for information about other financial assistance programs.
+Scholarship information is available at our website.
+Visit the financial aid website for information about other financial assistance programs.

 Mickey Abel , Associate Professor; Ph.D., University of Texas at Austin.
 Medieval art and architecture; northern Spain; western France.

 Christina Brungardt , Lecturer; Ph.D., Graduate Center at City University of New York.

 Denise Baxter , Associate Professor; Ph.D., University of California-Santa Barbara.
 18th- and 19th-century art and material culture.

 Kelly Donahue-Wallace , Professor; Ph.D., University of New Mexico.
 Latin American colonial art; history of prints; 17th- century art; art history pedagogy and technology.